 How to Frame a Door

-- Pine – this is the most popular since it’s easy to source and widely available throughout the country.
-It’s a softer, lightweight wood that is resistant to swelling and shrinking.
+- Pine: This wood is the most popular since it’s easy to source and widely available throughout the country.
+It’s a softer, lightweight wood resistant to swelling and shrinking.

-- Birch – this wood features a uniform, fine-grain finish and is popular for interior trim, paneling and a variety of furniture pieces.
+- Birch: This wood features a uniform, fine-grain finish.
+It's popular for interior trim, paneling and furniture pieces.

-- On the ceiling, snap a chalk line to indicate where the top plate of the new wall will be installed.
+- On the ceiling, snap a chalk line to indicate where you're installing the top plate of the new wall.

 - Cut the material for the top plate to length.

-- Nail the top plate through the ceiling into the ceiling joists or blocking.
+- Use nails or screws to secure the top plate through the ceiling into the ceiling beams or blocking.

-- Mark the floor where the sole plate will be installed with a plumb bob.
+- Use a marker to mark the floor where you're installing the sole plate with a plumb bob.

 - Nail the sole plate to the floor by driving the nails into the floor joists or blocking.

-- Don’t nail the sole plate to the floor between the jack stud locations because this portion of the plate will be removed before the door is installed.
+Don’t nail the sole plate to the floor between the jack stud locations.
+This portion of the plate will be removed before the door is installed.